 Sign up for Zoho

 As I mentioned we will sign up for the free email hosting package of Zoho.
 So go to https://www.zoho.com/mail/ and hit the Sign-Up button on “Lite Plan”.

 Add Your Domain

 Now you will be asked to add the domain name you own or want to set up the email.
-On the free plan you will only able to add single domain.
-After entering the domain name hit “Add Domain” button to proceed.
+On the free plan, you will only able to add a single domain.
+After entering the domain name hit the “Add Domain” button to proceed.

 Create an Account

 Now you will be asked to create the first email id with your domain name.
-You will also have to enter an existing email id to verify and activate you account.
+You will also have to enter the existing email id to verify and activate your account.
 Check the following image. ( Subscription for Zoho Newsletter is optional)